AVOIDING BLISTERS IN SPORT AND WHEN WALKING

 Toe Socks are also a popular favourite as a liner to prevent blisters and hot spots on the feet.
 These allow each toe to be separated and therefore stops that issue of skin on skin rubbing that can be a real curse.

-Synthetic or Cotton Rich Toe Socks are popular liner options as is the Merino Wool options which are slightly thicker generally speaking, combined with a thicker Merino Wool rich sock such as the Teko® Walking range as outer socks makes for a good combination.
+Regular Synthetic Liner Socks or Merino Wool Liner Socks and Injinji Toe Socks are popular liner options combined with a thicker Merino Wool rich sock such as the our range of Walking Socks as outer socks makes for a good combination.
 But it also largely depends on the distance you are walking and the shoes you are wearing.
 A quick 2 mile stroll is very different to a 20 mile hike!

 Avoiding the dreaded heel rub and toe blisters using this method of "lining" to stop rubbing, is an excellent method but that's not to say the mechanism works for everyone of course.
 There are many who absolutely are against lining in any way plus your footwear is equally important but every serious walker knows that already.